 Who is Kate Sleeper?
-Ms Sleeper was a 19th century farmer and innkeeper from Wonalancet, NH, in the heart of the Sandwich Mountain Range, at the foot of these mountains.
+Ms. Sleeper was a 19th-century farmer and innkeeper from Wonalancet, NH, in the heart of the Sandwich Mountain Range, at the foot of these mountains.
 She was the driving force behind the creation of the local trail system, which she reasoned would draw visitors and commerce to the area.
 She also organized the Wonalancet Out Door Club (note the oddly spelled name), the local trail organization that built the trails and maintains them to this very day.
-They’re a wacky, quirky bunch that exude character, but are very competent and dedicated trail stewards
+They’re a wacky, quirky bunch that exudes character but are very competent and dedicated trail stewards

 20 miles w/5000′ of cumulative elevation gain

 White Mountain 4000 Footers

 - Middle Tripyramid

 - Mt Passaconaway

 Most this route passes through the Sandwich Range Wilderness Area.
 Please observe all wilderness area restrictions.

 - Oliverian Brook Trailhead Parking (2.2 miles east of the Sabbaday Falls Observation Site on Rt 113, the Kancamagus Highway.
 While perfectly walkable, you may want to spot a car here at the end of your hike.
 There’s a big parking lot and there are large USFS campgrounds nearby with hot showers.